Tribute to former mayor and dedicated Ribble Valley and parish councillor Ian Sayers

 She added he had also found time for a sporting hobby: "He was heavily involved in the Preston curling club which as lovely and in the past year had enjoyed curling at the curling ice rink at Barton Grange."

-Coun Sayers was born in Reading and battended a Quaker school, Leighton Park in Reading before going to London University, graduating with a chemistry degree.
-His career brought him to Lancashire when he joined the team at Scapa in Blackburn.
+Coun Sayers was born in Reading and attended a Quaker influenced school, Leighton Park in Reading, before going to London University, graduating with a chemistry degree.
+His career brought him to Lancashire when he joined the team at Scapa in Blackburn, having formerly worked for Union Carbide.

+The funeral will be on Thursday, April 25 at 10.45 am at Preston crematorium, followed by a memorial service at St Wilfrid’s Church, Ribchester at 11.30am.